Easy-Agile/emulative/README.md

 - Better handling of unsupported types to produce a mock object with stubs instead of throwing an error
 - Document builder functions with TSDoc describing their default values
-- Fix the poorly formatted user toast notifications
+- Remove user toast notifications for a successful user action
+- Security updates

 ### 0.1.0